Mariners vs. Braves Player Props Betting Odds

 Acuna Stats

-- Acuna has recorded 59 hits with 13 doubles, 11 home runs and 26 walks.
+- Acuna has 61 hits with 13 doubles, 11 home runs and 26 walks.
 He has driven in 27 runs with 18 stolen bases.

-- Acuna hopes to build on a nine-game hitting streak in this matchup.
-During his last 10 outings he is hitting .317 with two doubles, five home runs, five walks and six RBI.
+- Acuna has recorded at least one hit in 10 games in a row.
+In his last 10 outings he is batting .375 with two doubles, five home runs, five walks and six RBI.

 Acuna Recent Games